-Now that we have gone through the basics of all kinds of meditation let’s have a look at what you came here for in the first place.
-Guided and self-controlled are the main two types of spiritual meditation that you will want to know as a beginner and what you can achieve with them.
+Now that we have gone through the basics of all kinds of meditation let’s look at what you came here for in the first place.
+Guided and self-controlled are the two main types of spiritual meditation you will want to know as a beginner and what you can achieve with them.

 With spiritual meditations, you can achieve many things on a personal level.
-What you are doing is raising your etheric vibrations to a similar vibration to the planes that spirits, guides, and your higher self are on.
-It is at this point that you will be able to, with practice, get messages from those spirits, and gain insights through your unconscious mind about how you could help yourself and others.
+You are raising your etheric vibrations to a similar vibration to the planes that spirits, guides, and your higher self are on.
+It is at this point that you will be able to, with practice, get messages from those spirits and gain insights through your unconscious mind about how you could help yourself and others.

 As you gain confidence and knowledge through this method, you will also increase this ability.
 I do not believe that this is something that only certain people can do.
 I wholeheartedly believe that it is a skill like any other that you can learn if you want to do it and dedicate yourself to it.

-Firstly, I would only attempt these meditations if you are comfortable with connecting with spirit guides and other spirits.
-It is not usually a frightening experience, but it would be beneficial for you to have a read through my grounding and protection articles before continuing.
+Firstly, I would only attempt these meditations if you are comfortable connecting with spirit guides and other spirits.
+It is not usually a frightening experience, but it would be beneficial for you to read through our grounding and protection articles before continuing.

 Some people, myself included, like to make a specific space for these meditations and sessions and use some items to get me into the right mental state to do spiritual work.

 Guided meditations were the easiest for me to start with as a beginner.
 As the name suggests, someone conducts the session, so you don’t have to remember it yourself.
-This guide can be someone within a group (circles), or you can use audio tracks from CDs, or my favorite, Youtube.
-I now use the YouTube and Audible tracks if I want to do some more advanced things such as Astral Projection or Remote Viewing as these are sometimes easier with some specific guidance.
+This guide can be someone within a group (circles), or you can use audio tracks from CDs or, my favorite, Youtube.
+I now use the YouTube and Audible tracks to do more advanced things such as Astral Projection or Remote Viewing, which are sometimes easier with some specific guidance.
 They are also easier to do in bed on your own, in my opinion.

 I have taken part in guided meditations in groups and found them to be very successful.
-They can be very beneficial to your spiritual journeys if you find a circle that you can get along with and become comfortable.
+They can benefit your spiritual journeys if you find a circle you can get along with and become comfortable with.
 Usually, the person who writes the meditation is also the person who guides them, but sometimes someone will write them for other people to read.
-Either way, I think they can offer a perspective that you may not get anywhere else.
+Either way, they can offer a perspective you may not get anywhere else.

-They can and often do offer personal meanings, solutions, and perspectives to things that you can relate to the reader/writer themselves, and also transfer into your situations.
-If you can find yourself a circle to join, there is a lot of information in them, often taught by someone who has had a lot of experience in spirituality and surrounding subjects.
-I learned a lot of what I know now through going to regular circles and just chatting to other like-minded people.
+They can and often do offer personal meanings, solutions, and perspectives to things that you can relate to the reader/writer themselves and also transfer into your situations.
+If you can find a circle to join, there is a lot of information in them, often taught by someone with a lot of experience in spirituality and surrounding subjects.
+I learned a lot of what I know now by going to regular circles and chatting with like-minded people.

 These are sometimes one of the best sources of guided meditation available.
-There is a vast amount of them free to users of Audible, and if you haven’t already, then I would take their trial to see what is on offer.
+There is a vast amount of them free to Audible users; if you haven’t already, I would take their trial to see what is on offer.
 There are over 750 titles that are free for Audible users with many different subjects.

 Of course, there are CDs and audio downloads that you can buy too.
-Some of these are very good also.
-Some of the leading contenders in guided meditation will only produce their work in these formats, and they are well worth checking out.
-There are people like Jon Kabat-Zinn Ph.D. who will do one or two of their downloads on audible; however, the majority of his work is on CD or digital download.
+Some leading contenders in guided meditation will only produce their work in these formats, and they are well worth checking out.
+Check out people like Jon Kabat-Zinn, Ph.D., who will do one or two of their downloads on audible; however, most of his work is on CD or digital download.

 Now, this has to be a very close call between YouTube and Audible.
-Audible will usually have less low quality guided meditations, and when you are a beginner, the quality is something that you need to take seriously.
-YouTube does have a lot of low-quality meditations, and if you are not careful, you could get yourself lost in a downward spiral of the bad ones.
+Audible will usually have less low-quality guided meditations; when you are a beginner, the quality is something you need to take seriously.
+YouTube has many low-quality meditations; if you are not careful, you could get lost in a downward spiral of bad ones.